guillaumeblaquiere/eventsync/README.md

 gcloud auth application-default login --impersonate-service-account=<ServiceAccountEmail>
 ```

-When you run locally the app, the ProjectID is not automatically detected from the runtime environment thanks to the
+When you run the app locally, the ProjectID is not automatically detected from the runtime environment thanks to the
 metadata servers.
 To solve that, you can set an environment variable `projectID` with your project ID value.
 You also must have your `CONFIG` as environment variable